Western Australia to overturn 2021 Aboriginal heritage protection laws

-MELBOURNE, Aug 8 (Reuters) - Western Australia will overturn its 2021 Aboriginal cultural heritage protection laws, set out in the wake of the destruction of the 46,000-year-old Juukan Gorge rock shelter, the state's premier said on Tuesday in response to public outcry.
+MELBOURNE, Aug 8 (Reuters) - Western Australia will overturn its 2021 Aboriginal cultural heritage protection laws, set out after the destruction of the 46,000-year-old Juukan Gorge rock shelter after community uproar, the state's premier said on Tuesday.

-"I and the government have made the decision to overturn the Aboriginal Heritage Act from 2021," Premier Roger Cook said on Tuesday.
+Farmers, pastoralists and small landowners have been up in arms over the regulation they say is costly and onerous and which was put in place after miner Rio Tinto RIO.AX legally destroyed rock shelters had shown human habitation for 46,000 years.

-"We will restore the Act from 1972 with some simple and effective amendments."
+Instead, the state government will restore and amend 1972 legislation to ensure the protection of important sites, Cook said.

 ((melanie.burton@thomsonreuters.com Twitter: @MelanieMetals; +613 9286 1421; Reuters Messaging: melanie.burton.thomsonreuters.com@reuters.net))